reputage/SQSurvey/readme.md

 ```
 $ sqsurvey
 ```
 After running the command a WSGI compatible [Valet](https://github.com/ioflo/ioflo/blob/master/ioflo/aio/http/serving.py) server will have been spun up to listen for web requests.
-The default port that didery will listen on is 8080.
+The default port that sqsurvey will listen on is 8080.

 The cli interface for sqsurvey has a couple options that you can see below.